-The conditions were good: The currents were going in the right direction and her swimsuit protected her from the tentacles of the jellyfish.
-During the swim, Diana Nyad found time for both reciting Stephen Hawking as well as hallucinating that Snow White’s dwarves were running next to her.
+The conditions were good; the currents were going in the right direction and her swimsuit protected her from the tentacles of the jellyfish.
+During the swim, Diana Nyad found time for both reciting Stephen Hawking and hallucinating that Snow White’s dwarves were running next to her.
 Still, after 53 hours of swimming and 35 years after her first attempt, she was able to reach her goal.
 “Never give up!
-We never get too old to stop chasing our dreams”, was the first thing she was able to say with her mouth swollen from all the saltwater.
+We never get too old to stop chasing our dreams,” was the first thing she was able to say, her mouth swollen from all the saltwater.

-Diana Nyad’s five swims from Cuba.
+Diana Nyad’s five swims from Cuba